 - Definition Occipital Neuralgia:

-- Dictionary is a distinct type of headache characterized by piercing, throbbing, or electric-shock-like chronic pain in the upper neck, back of the head, and behind the ears, usually on one side of the head orthostatic hypotension definition.
+- Dictionary is a distinct type of headache characterized by piercing, throbbing, or electric-shock-like chronic pain in the upper neck, back of the head, and behind the ears, usually on one side of the head orthostatic hypotension meaning.